HassanZz/LiveChatProject/README.md

 points and then combines every module your project needs into one or more bundles, which are static assets to serve your content from. </p>

 ## How to run
-To run funny-quiz, Just use steps below:
+To run liveChatProject, Just use steps below:
 1. Install `javascript` in your system.
 2. Clone the project `https://github.com/HassanZz/LiveChatProject/`.
 3. go to terminal and write: `npm install`. this line will install node modules of used libraries.